-Until I saw for myself I had no idea that the houses were so skewed.
-So why are buildings in Amerstam tilted?
-Amsterdam buildings suffer, to a large extent, from subsidence and many buildings built on wooden stilts have foundation problems which account for their somewhat squiffy appearance.
+Until I saw for myself I had no idea that there are crooked houses in Amsterdam.
+So why are these buildings tilted?
+They suffer, to a large extent, from subsidence and many buildings built on wooden stilts have foundation problems which account for their somewhat squiffy appearance.

 The gables to which the winch and pulleys are attached hint at some of the history of the buildings and the trades that were carried out there.
 The gabled architecture gradually evolved from simple ‘triangle’ and ‘stepped’ gables to more decorative ‘neck’ and ‘’bell’ gables.